 We believe that Women’s Rights are Human Rights and Human Rights are Women’s Rights.
-We must create a global community in which women — including Black women, indigenous women, poor women, immigrant women, disabled women, lesbian, queer, and trans women, and women of every religious, non-religious, and atheist background — are free and able to care for and nurture their families, however they are formed, in safe and healthy environments free from structural impediments.
+We must create a global community in which women — including Black women, indigenous women, poor women, immigrant women, disabled women, lesbian, queer, bisexual and trans women, and women of every religious, non-religious, and atheist background — are free and able to care for and nurture themselves and their families, however they are formed, in safe and healthy environments free from structural impediments.

-We believe in accountability and justice in cases of police brutality and in ending racial profiling and targeting of communities of colour.
-It is our moral imperative to dismantle the gender and racial inequities within the criminal justice system, and to address the systemic violence women experience in the form of rape, domestic abuse, and trafficking.
+We believe in accountability and justice in cases of police and state-sanctioned brutality and in ending racial profiling and targeting of communities of colour.
+We must dismantle the gender and racial inequities within the criminal justice system, and address the systemic violence women experience in the form of rape, domestic abuse, and trafficking.

 We believe in Reproductive Freedom.
-We do not accept any cuts or restrictions on our ability to access quality reproductive healthcare services, birth control, HIV/AIDS care and prevention, or medically accurate sexuality education.
+We do not accept any cuts to or restrictions on our ability to access quality reproductive healthcare services, birth control, HIV/AIDS care and prevention, or medically accurate sexuality education.
 This means open access to safe, legal, affordable abortion and birth control for all people, regardless of income, location, or education.

-We believe in immigrant and refugee rights regardless of status or country of origin.
+We believe in immigrant and refugee rights regardless of legal status or country of origin.
 We believe migration is a human right and that no human being is illegal.